jinjagit/Advent-of-Code-Rust/exercise6a/README.md

 ## My thoughts:

 This looks like a graph thing.
-But, at first glance (not reading through exercise thoroughly, and not researching how to implement a graph nor std or non-std libraries for graphs), my hunch is this would work.
+But, at first glance (not reading through exercise thoroughly, and not researching how to implement a graph nor std or non-std libraries for graphs), my hunch is the follwing would work:

 Use a vec of structs.
 Read in each relationship from data as a struct:
 ```
 Struct SomeName {
-  body: String,
+  body: &str,
-  orbits: i32,
-  orbiting: String,
+  orbiting: &str,
 }
 ```
+Note: could just use an array (not struct), but disadvantage is does not use named vars (? use hashmap with k/v pairs)

 Split input string into vec of arrays, each array contains 2 strings [body, orbiting]

-Could do math as add structs to vec (or could after).
-Pseudocode:
+Convert to a vec of structs.

+Then, pseudocode:
 ```
+let mut count = bodies.iter().count();
+let total_orbits = 0;
-let mut total_orbits: i32 = 0;
+let mut orbits = 1;
-let mut index = 0;
+let mut parents vec = vec![]
-let previous_body: String = "nothing"
+let mut children vec = vec![]

-for array in vec {
+for each body in bodies {
+  if body.orbiting == "COM"
-  orbits = 0;
+    body.orbits = orbits

-  if array[index].orbiting = COM {
+    move body to parents vec (OR add / remove)
-    orbits = 1;
+    total_orbits += orbits
-  } else if array[index].orbting = array[index -1].body {
-    orbits = array[index - 1].orbits + 1;
-  } else {
-    orbits = find_struct(struct_with_orbiting_as_body).orbits + 1;
+    count -= 1
 }

-  create struct using new info;
-  add struct to vec of structs
+loop while count > 0 {
+  orbits += 1

+  for each body in parent {
+    for each body in bodies {
+      if bodies.body.orbiting == parents.body.name
+      set bodies.body.orbits to parents.body.orbits + 1
+      move bodies.body to children vec (OR add / remove)
       total_orbits += orbits

-  index += 1;
+      count -= 1
     }
+  }

+  parents vec = children vec
+  children vec = vec![]
+}
 ```
-1st tricky thing is to work out how to add structs to a vec (? need different names for each struct or not).
-DONE

-Let's read through instructions carefully, before going down this route!
-Confirmed - my basic assumptions are correct.

-Next steps:
-1. Split input string into vec of component parts.
-DONE